 Structural Biology Resource Center

-The mission of the SBRC is to offer the most productive structural biology facility through high quality, reliability and open dialog to the benefit of research at The Rockefeller University.
+The mission of the SBRC is to offer the expertise and tools to generate best results through high quality, reliability and open dialog for the benefit of research at The Rockefeller University and surrounding research institutions.